MajorZiploc/google.app.suite.scripts/README.md

 > just clone <subfolder> <project_guid>

 ## Developing a script
+Make sure that you are synced with the current state of the App Suite.
+Someone may be editing the script remotely without using this repo:
+> just pull ./project_folder

 This auto updates your google project while you edit the code
 > just push-on-save <subfolder>